Confined Willmore energy and the Area functional: Introduction

-In the next statement we sum up our main results. \begin{thm*}[Main Results] In the above hypotheses, denoting $C_\La\equiv C(\La):(0,+\infty)\to[-\infty,+\infty)$ the function that associates to $\La$ the infimum of $(P)_{\Om,\La}$, it holds:\\ (i) $C_\La$ is a concave, continuous, non negative, strictly decreasing function on an interval $(0,\LO]$ for some $\LO\in[4,1/\ep_\Om^2]$ where $\ep_\Om$ is a suitable parameter dependent on $\Om$. $C_\LO=0$ and $C_\La=-\infty$ for all $\La>\LO$.\\ (ii) if $\La\in(0,\LO]$ and $\Si_n^\La$ is a minimising sequence for the functional $\WL$, then there is a subsequence converging in the sense of varifolds to a varifold $V$ that is integer rectifiable and has generalised mean curvature square integrable on its support.\\ (iii) if $\La$ is sufficiently small, the limit varifold at point (ii) is actually a $C^{1,\al}\cap W^{2,2}$ surface $\Si$ with multiplicity one and it is such that $\WL(\Si)=C_\La$. \end{thm*} Before dealing with the general setting of Problem $(P)_{\Om,\La}$, we present in Section 1 and in Section 2 some classical properties of the Willmore functional and of functional $\WL$.
-In Section 3 we investigate the problem when it takes place in $\Om=B_1$, that is the standard ball of $\R^3$.
-Here some explicit estimates allow us to easily solve it completely; we find that the sphere $S^2=\pa B_1$ is the unique minimiser for all $\La\le\La_{B_1}=1$ and we take this example as a model in order to generalise the situation in an arbitrary domain $\Om$.\\ The general study of $(P)_{\Om,\La}$ is contained in Section 4, where we prove statements \emph{(i)} and \emph{(ii)} of Theorem A above, that is we give a general characterisation of the behaviour of infima in function of the parameter $\La$ and we use classic varifold theory (\cite{MaSFP}, \cite{PiEX} and \cite{SiGMT}) in order to achieve convergence of minimising sequences.
-Further details concerning this first part and involving other functionals of this type are contained in \cite{Pozz}, of which this work is a development.\\ In Section 5 we prove statement \emph{(iii)} of Theorem A. This is essentially a regularity issue, since convergence of sequences as varifolds does not imply regularity of the limit, nor it gives that the limit achieve the infimum $C_\La$ of the problem.
-In this work we adopt a very classical method, today named \emph{Simon's ambient approach}, that comes from a very important work (\cite{SiEX}) that we will take as guide.
-This method is based on the direct proof of the regularity of a set contained in $\R^3$ from information about the boundedness of its second fundamental form and it has already been used in other works linked to the Willmore energy (like \cite{Mi} or \cite{Schy}).
-However it is very remarkable a more modern method, called \emph{parametrization approach}, essentially due to Rivi\`{e}re and presented for example in \cite{RiVP}.
+The paper is organized as follows.
+In Section 1 we state some classical properties of the Willmore functional and of the $\WL$ energy.
+In Section 2 we prove the first two items of Theorem A and we prove Theorem B. Section 3 is devoted to the proof of item $(iii)$ of Theorem A, that is essentially a regularity issue.
+In this work we adopt a very classical method, today named \emph{Simon's ambient approach} (\cite{SiEX}), that is well applicable in our setting.
+We will mainly highlight the differences that arise with respect to \cite{SiEX}, that is taking care of the area term and of the presence of the boundary $\pa\Om$.
+By now we just mention that this method is based on the direct proof of the regularity of a set contained in $\R^3$ from information about the boundedness of its second fundamental form and it has already been used in other works linked to the Willmore energy (\cite{KuSc}, \cite{Mi}, \cite{ScWBP} and \cite{Schy}).
+It is very remarkable a more modern method, called \emph{parametrization approach}, essentially due to Rivi\`{e}re and presented for example in \cite{RiAA}, \cite{RiLI} and \cite{RiVP}.
 This method is based of the formulation of suitable spaces of parametrizations of surfaces, where abstract techniques of calculus of variations are applicable.
 Notable applications are contained in the already cited \cite{KeMoRi} and \cite{MoRi}.
 We think that applying this method to our problem could give very good results and it can certainly be a future project to improve our current results following this way.\\